 I went to a Further Education college so know just how vital they are.
 Different views being expressed on #AugarReview but we should all agree it’s right it emphasises Lifelong Learning and importance of FE.
 It was a huge priority for me as Business Sec and would be if I were PM— Sajid Javid (@sajidjavid) May 30, 2019

-So what is the sector Response to the Augar Post 18 Review?
+So what is the Sector Response to the Philip Augar Post 18 Education and Funding Review?